How do I join?

 Why don’t you meet in August or December?

-During the Festival season in August, we cannot use our regular meeting place in the Quaker Meeting House on Victoria Terrace, and it is hard to find another venue!
-We sometimes use the ‘free’ time to have a more social event.
-During December, the fourth Thursday usually falls on Christmas week, and we can’t afford to buy you all presents!
+We cannot use our regular meeting venue during the Festival season in August, and it’s hard to find another location.
+We sometimes use the ‘free’ time to have a social event.
+During December, the fourth Thursday usually falls on Christmas week, and people tend to have other plans!

 What happens in branch meetings?

 Edinburgh Greens run a diverse range of topics for our branch meetings.
 Sometimes we discuss various aspects of Green policy.
 On other occasions we have guest speakers from the Party or from other organisations.
 Topics lately have included Policing, Gaza, Food, Community Involvement and Refugees.
 Some of our branch meetings are open to the public, while others are for members only.
 We usually make it clear when it’s a members only meeting.
-We also have our AGM and election of office bearers at our February meeting.
+We also have our AGM and election of office bearers, which usually falls in June.

 I’m under 16, can I still attend branch meetings?